am0d/bit/Readme.markdown

 Building The Documentation
 --------------------------
-To build the documentation properly please install [AsciiDoc](http://www.methods.co.nz/asciidoc/).
-An HTML version will be available, however it is not guaranteed to always be as up to date as building from source.
+To build the documentation [markdown2](http://code.google.com/p/python-markdown2/) is required.
+In the doc directory, just run `build.py`.

 Roadmap
 =======